Chapter #3 - Memory

 Do assignments then do more assignments.

-Potential rewards are speed, accuracy, and greater confidence at exam time.
+Potential rewards are speed, accuracy, and greater confidence at exam time.11.Escape the short-term memory trap.

 Short-term memory is different from the kind of memory you'll need during exam week.